Cray-HPE/docs-csm/operations/image_management/Delete_or_Recover_Deleted_IMS_Content.md

         cray ims deleted images delete IMS_IMAGE_ID
         ```

-## Recover Deleted IMS Artifacts
+## Recover deleted IMS artifacts

 > There are known issues related to deleting and recovering resources in IMS.
 For more information, see
 > [Deleting and recovering IMS resources](../../troubleshooting/README.md#deleting-and-recovering-ims-resources).

-Use the IMS undelete command to update the record\(s\) within the deleted collection for an IMS public key, recipe, or image.
+Use the IMS undelete command to update the record(s) within the deleted collection for an IMS public key, recipe, or image.

 Recovering a deleted IMS public key, recipe, or image record uses the following workflow:

 1. The records being undeleted are moved to from the deleted collection to the collection of available items.
 Any restored records will have the same IMS ID values as before being undeleted.
-1. Any Simple Storage Service \(S3\) artifacts that are associated with the records being undeleted are renamed within their S3 buckets so as to make them available under their original key name.
+1. Any Simple Storage Service (S3) artifacts that are associated with the records being undeleted are renamed within their S3 buckets so as to make them available under their original key name.

-### Recover procedure
+### Recovery procedure

 The steps in this procedure assume that a deleted image is being recovered.
 The same process can be followed if recovering a deleted public key or recipe.